mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/install/index.md

     - Needed_disk_space = retention_time_seconds * ingested_samples_per_second * bytes_per_sample

-For Instllation below combination is recommended for prometheus server and alert manager
+For Installation below combination is recommended for prometheus server and alert manager

     - Install Alert Manager with base\first build of framework , its recommended to install remaining framework without alert manager and alert manager node count should be made zero, all the rest of the prometheus servers should point to the same alert manager which was installed with base\first build,to do this you would require to pass alert manager endpoint as target to your  prometheus servers under your prometheus yml configuration :

-    - Install global prometheus when required ,its recommended for global prometheus not to be configure until you require data to be federate from other salve prometheus servers, To federate data from promethes slave server to global prometheus,slave prometheus server endpoints to be passed as target into global prometheus server under prometheus configuration yml.
+    - Install global prometheus when required ,its recommended for global prometheus not to be configure until you require data to be federate from other slave prometheus servers, To federate data from promethes slave server to global prometheus,slave prometheus server endpoints to be passed as target into global prometheus server under prometheus configuration yml.

 ## Prerequisites